 James Schiller

-Dr. Schiller has studied, worked, and conducted research in the Social Services and HIV field for over 34 years.
-He has a BA in Psychology from St. Anselm College (Manchester, NH), two Masters Degrees in Psychology from Hunter College (New York) and Fielding Graduate University (Santa Barbara, CA) and a PhD in Clinical Psychology from the Fielding Graduate University.
+James G. Schiller, PhD, serves as the Executive Director of iHealth, having worked, studied, and conducted research in the healthcare and case management fields for over 3 years.
+He has a BA Psychology from St. Anselm College (Manchester, NH), MAs in Psychology from Hunter College (New York) and Fielding Graduate University (Santa Barbara, CA) and a PhD in Clinical Psychology from the Fielding Graduate University.
+His most valued experiences began when he worked with persons impacted by HIV, being part of the first HIV specialized case management teams in NYC (St. Clare’s Hospital).

 iHealth Executive Director